Figuring out adversarially that someone understands a given language

 You are in charge of interrogating Alice, and to figure out whether she is fluent in L or not.
 How do you do it?

-Of course, you may be lucky and Alice could inadvertently out herself as an L speaker.
+The easy case is if you are lucky and Alice inadvertently outs herself as an L speaker.
 For instance, she may use an L word accidentally1 (e.g., cursing, or counting out loud2, etc.3).
 Your task is also very easy if Alice has a thick L accent in the language that you share with her.
 But what is Alice is perfectly prepared, perfectly fluent in your language, and you cannot count on her to make a spontaneous mistake?
 Of course we want to avoid mistreating Alice (she might be innocent), and we can assume that she will reasonably cooperate with the interrogator (like an innocently accused citizen who wants to prove their innocence).

 Brain imaging